dev-xo/remix-saas/README.md

 3. Set your deployed app Webhook Endpoint URL into `Endpoint URL` input. _(Check Notes)_
 4. Reveal the `Signing Secret` value that has been provided from Stripe Webhook page and set it as `PROD_STRIPE_WEBHOOK_ENDPOINT_SECRET` in template's `.env` file.

-> Notes: <br />
-> This is an example URL of a Deployed Webhook Endpoint: https://stripe-stack.fly.dev/api/webhook<br />
+> Notes: This is an example of a Deployed Webhook Endpoint URL: https://stripe-stack.fly.dev/api/webhook
-> The link provided at step 1, it's from Stripe Test Mode.
-Feel free to complete the "Activate Payments" steps to get a production Webhook Key.

 ## Deployment

-Stripe Stack its composed of 2 database variants.
-SQLite and PostgreSQL.
-In order to keep a better track and an easier maintenance of them, Deployment Section has been moved to its own file.
+Stripe Stack its composed of 2 database variants: SQLite and PostgreSQL.

+In order to keep a better track and an easier maintenance of each `README.md`, Deployment Section has been moved to its own file.

 [Visit SQLite DEPLOYMENT.md](https://github.com/dev-xo/dev-xo/blob/main/stripe-stack/docs/SQLITE-DEPLOYMENT.md)